 This Psalm proclaims the truth, and points us, as all scripture does, to Jesus and His victory, this wonderful news for you and all people.
 He has defeated death, He is life everlasting, and according to God’s trustworthy Word we are joined with Him, just as all the saints are for that is what a saint is, one trusting Christ.
 When we commune with Him, The Lord of Hosts, it is not just Jesus we are united with, it is also the great hosts of all the saints, those across this world, those who have gone before; in God’s mercy those we have lost.

 In Christ we are not cut off from those who have died, because death cannot hold us.
 Christ has smashed down those doors.
 So we may be comforted by the Gospel, Christ’s Victory over death, and thank Him for those faithful who have gone before us, look to them for examples of a life trusting Christ, and pray for mercy and strength to persevere unto the end; knowing that The Lord of Glory will return in power to set things right, to destroy all evil and death, and to raise up all the saints in renewed, glorified bodies, and that we all will live with Him forever together.

-That peace of God, which surpasses all understanding guard your hearts and minds in Christ Jesus, now and to life everlasting.
+And the peace of God which surpasses all understanding guard your hearts and minds in Christ Jesus, now unto the end.
 Amen.

 Pastor Joseph Graham.